top of page

 sound better today than they did when they first came out!"

 AH YES, the summer of '79!
-If the punk tornado had more
+If the punk tornado had more or

-own distinct musical character and identity.
+musical character and identity.

-If these bands and labels had anything in common, it was
+If these bands and labels had anything in common, it was a

 The tragic death of Ian Curtis in 1980 seemed to mark a symbolic watershed.
-Within a couple of years, most of the prime movers of the class of '79 had lost something - Wylie his fury, the Bunnymen their edge, the Gang Of Four their perspective, Orange Juice their charm, Dammers his band, The Beat their ebullience and Cope his marbles.
+Within a couple of years, most of the prime movers of the class of '79 had lost something - Wylie his fury, the Bunnymen their edge, the Gang Of Four their perspective, Orange Juice their charm, Dammers his band, The Beat their ebullience, and Cope his marbles.
 Or so it seemed.
-But if the end result has been five relatively barren years in pop's middle ground - that amorphous region between hardcore and Top Of The Pops - there are signs at last that the pendulum has swung
+But if the end result has been five relatively barren years in pop's middle ground - that amorphous region between hardcore and Top Of The Pops - there are signs at last that the pendulum has swung back.

 SPIRIT OF '79!